onewittygrassblade/pixi-js-scaffold/README.md

 # Common elements not (currently) in this scaffold

-The goal for now is to keep this template simple.
+The goal for now is to keep this template very simple.
 The elements below are commonly used in games.

 * State stack and common states (title, game, game over, pause).
 * GUI manager.
-* Music manager.
+* Sound effects/music manager.
 * Pub-sub system.